tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 lookupRecord({ id: 42 });
 ```

-- This is being an extremely popular pattern.
+- This is becoming an extremely popular pattern.
 - Kyle's rule of thumb is to use this pattern for every function that has three or more parameters.
 - The good thing about named arguments is you don't have to remember the order.
 - The downside is that you do have to remember the name.